Print this topic

 Symptoms of a urine infection

-Sometimes you won't have any symptoms and sometimes your symptoms can be mild.
+Sometimes you will not have any symptoms and sometimes your symptoms can be mild.
 But you may experience:

 Urine infections can make frail older people very unwell.
 Often the only symptoms are being more muddled, sleepier, incontinent, off food or just generally unwell.
 Confusion and sleepiness can put older people at risk of falls.